MangoRaft/Port-client/README.md

 ## Usage

-Allows you to call haibu programmatically from inside your node.js scripts.
+Allows you to call Port programmatically from inside your node.js scripts.

 ```javascript
 var eyes = require('eyes'),